Today I had to do some advance curling and I though I would share what I did

 as the one liner I found!
 A big thanks to Lee Jones

-has a parallel option to it.
+for showing me that xargs has a parallel option to it.
 I haven’t looked into

 it yet; however, it looks like the gnu parallel command